mlandry1/CarND/CarND-PID-Control-P9/README.md

 ##### Steering regulator
 Now that the speed regulator is functional, let's dive into the steering regulator's tuning.

 Starting with a small Kp value and a small speed value (~30mph) , I then increased the Kd carefuly to dampen the oscillation.
-I found that further relaxing of the Kp parameter helped to make room for a stronger Kd, yeilding better performance...
+I found that further relaxing of the Kp parameter helped me to make room for a stronger Kd, yeilding better performance...

 | Parameter | Value |
 |:-------------:|:------:|